ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 Wherever possible, we do not resample the original DEMs unless specified by the user to do so.
 When extents are specified, we obtain the the minimum  pixel extent within the merged tile DEMs that contain that extent.
 Any required resampling (e.g. updating the CRS or updating the resolution because the tiles have non-square resolution at high latitudes) is done after these required translations.
 We importantly note that order in which these transformations are done is crucial, i.e. first translating the DEM (to either pixel- or area-center coordinates) and then resampling is different than first resampling and then translation (as affine transformations are not commutative).
 Here are some notes/discussions:

-1. All DEMs are resampled to `epsg:4326` (most DEMs are in this CRS except some of the USGS DEMs, which are in `epsg:4269` and is an almost identical CRS over North America).
+1. All DEMs are resampled to `epsg:4326`.
+Most DEMs are already in this CRS except the USGS DEMs over North America, which are in `epsg:4269`, whose `xy` projection is also `lon/lat` but has different vertical data.
+For our purposes, these two CRSs are almost identical.
+The nuanced differences between these CRS's is noted [here](https://gis.stackexchange.com/a/170854).
 2. All DEM outputs will have origin and pixel spacing aligning with the original DEM tiles unless a resolution for the final product is specified, which will alter the pixel spacing.
 3. Georeferenced rasters can be tied to map coordintaes using either (a) upper-left corners of pixels or (b) the pixel centers i.e. `Point` and `Area` tags in `gdal`, respectively, and seen as `{'AREA_OR_POINT: 'Point'}`.
 Note that tying a pixel to the upper-left cortner (i.e. `Area` tag) is the *default* pixel reference for `gdal` as indicated [here](https://gdal.org/tutorials/geotransforms_tut.html).
 Some helpful resources in reference to DEMs about this book-keeping are below.
    + SRTM v3, NASADEM, and TDX are [Pixel-centered](https://github.com/OSGeo/gdal/issues/1505#issuecomment-489469904), i.e. `{'AREA_OR_POINT: 'Point'}`.